[Home ] [Archive] [ فارسی ]

 PEC 2025, 13(26): 104-118 Back to browse issues page

-Evaluation of Vegetation Changes in Dena Protected Area Using Remote Sensing
+Assessment of Vegetation Cover Changes in Dena Protected Area Using Remote Sensing

-Pejman Arameshenia * , Gholamhosein Moradi2 , Mostafa Moradi3 , Mostafa Moradi Dashtpagerdi4
+Pezhman Arameshenia1 , Gholamhosein Moradi * , Mostafa Moradi3 , Mostafa Moradi Dashtpagerdi4

-2- Department of Environment Sciences, Faculty of Natural Resources and Desertology, Yazd University, Iran.
+1- Department of Environment Sciences, School of Natural Resources & Desert Studies, Yazd University, Yazd, Iran

-The vegetation of Dena Protected Area has been utilized by local communities for many years, and this has had a great impact on the biodiversity and survival of this valuable area.
-Remote sensing technology is one of the new technologies that can monitor changes in land surface covers and show changes in forest areas well.
-Therefore, the present study aims to assess the changes in vegetation cover of Dena Protected Area using remote sensing during the years 2001 to 2021.
-For this purpose, Landsat satellite images and the maximum similarity supervised classification algorithm were used to study the changes in vegetation cover of 9 selected villages in Dena Protected Area.
-ENVI 5.3 software was used to analyze the satellite images, and ARC GIS 10.5 was used to prepare the maps.
-The results showed that over time, the area of forest and rangeland cover in the 9 villages studied in the Dena Protected Area has decreased, except for Hosseinkhani village (increase in forest and rangeland cover by 1.96 hectares), while the area of garden, agricultural and residential lands has increased in all villages, and the two villages of Hosseinkhani and Totandeh has decreased by 4.78 and 4.59 hectares, respectively.
-Among the 9 villages studied, Rudabad village has faced the most destruction, with 141.26 hectares of rangelands and forest areas around this village having decreased, and 129.93 hectares of garden and agricultural lands having increased.
-According to the results of this study, the expansion of agricultural and garden lands is an important factor in the destruction of forest and pasture covers around villagers.
-Accordingly, authorities need to pay attention to the rural household economy, and it is recommended that solutions should be provided to stabilize the livelihoods of rural households or that protection plans should be strengthened in these areas to prevent excessive utilization of forests and destruction.
+Vegetation in Dena Protected Area has been utilized by local communities for many years, significantly impacting the biodiversity and survival of this valuable region.
+Remote sensing technology is a modern tool that can effectively monitor changes in land surface cover and forest areas.
+Therefore, this study aimed to assess the changes in vegetation cover in the Dena Protected Area using remote sensing techniques from 2001 to 2021.
+Landsat satellite images and the maximum likelihood supervised classification algorithm were employed to analyze changes in vegetation cover across nine selected villages.
+ENVI 5.3 software was used for image analysis, and ARC GIS 10.5 was utilized to prepare the maps.
+Results showed a decrease in forest and rangeland cover in all villages except for Hosseinkhani, where forest and rangeland cover increased by 1.96 hectares.
+Conversely, garden, agricultural, and residential land areas increased in all villages, with the most significant decreases observed in Hosseinkhani and Totandeh (4.78 and 4.59 hectares, respectively).
+Among the nine villages studied, Rudabad experienced the most significant destruction, with a decrease of 141.26 hectares in rangeland and forest areas and an increase of 129.93 hectares in garden and agricultural lands.
+The expansion of agricultural and garden lands was identified as a key factor in the destruction of forest and rangeland covers.
+Therefore, it is recommended that authorities focus on rural household economies and implement strategies to stabilize rural livelihoods or strengthen protection plans to prevent excessive forest utilization and destruction.

 Article number: 8

-Keywords: Changes in forest and pasture levels, forests destruction, remote sensing, satellite images
+Keywords: Changes in forest and rangeland levels, Forests destruction, Remote sensing, Satellite images

 Type of Study: Research | Subject: Special